Skip to content

 The 1874 Signal Box

-We haven't yet found photographs showing this box, which was replaced in 1942, but the following two pictures were taken from it in the late 1930s.
+The following two pictures were taken from the box in the late 1930s.

 Great Ponton station in the late 1930s, viewed from the signal box.
 Passing through with a northbound express is an LNER class A3 pacific.
 In the foreground a siding leads from the main line to a short loading dock, passing over a wagon turntable which gives access to the goods shed on the right.
 Prominent is Great Ponton's Down Main line home signal.
 The new signal box which opened in 1942 was built at the bottom of the platform ramp.